SpikE-Odets/esx_mugging/README.md

 Change Log:

 Latest Version:

+	Removed the abality to mug NPC from inside vehicle.
+	Changed the check for target running away - check for target distance. ( no more mugging and running away from NPC and still getting cash)

+Previous Fix:

 	Added support for BlackMoney in Config.
 Just set  Config.DirtyMoney = true   and will payout only BlackMoney.

-Previous Fix:

 	Fixed error that was showing up on server script for expected then near = Removed the function to mug animals (funny but unintentional) Added check for player so you can not mug other players on the server.